So it looks that, in order to see The Sun after you saw The Stars and The Moon, you have to go to sleep. But now I wonder what The Judgement means..

 Now, considering that I got 700 euro as reward for those 350 hours of practice, while having free lunch every day, wouldn’t seem that impossible to survive continuing in that way without any inputs from mom and dad..

-And now I wonder how my life would look like if I wouldn’t have used that opportunity at all.
+And now I wonder how my life would look like if I hadn’t had used that opportunity at all.
 Which reminds me: I didn’t have enough confidence to apply for one of the positions in Germany or Austria.
-I was scared that I may not be able to pass the admission tests and understand the classes in german language, even if I had german from the 6th grade and all highschool with private classes… so I chose to apply for Spain, in spanish… a language I learned completely on my own, while also having fun doing it.
+I was scared that I may not be able to pass the admission tests and understand the classes in German language, even if I studied German from the 6th grade and all Highschool with private classes… so I chose to apply for Spain, in Spanish… a language I learned completely on my own, zero classes in school.